Penington Institute’s training is designed to provide workers with vital information about safe drug use and how to prevent and respond to overdose.

 Patterns of drug use in Australia are constantly shifting.
 This training provides up-to-date information and advice on current and emerging trends.
 Attendees will learn about commonly used illicit drugs, how people use them, and how they are affected.

-Overdose prevention covers a range of activities, from proactive conversations to referring clients to Medication Assisted Treatment for Opioid Dependence (MATOD).
+Overdose prevention covers a range of activities, from proactive conversations to referring clients to opioid substitution treatment (OST).
 Learn how to discuss overdose and how to prevent it with clients.

 Commonly known as ‘ice’, crystal methamphetamine is a potent drug associated with a range of negative outcomes, including psychosis.
 This training will provide workers with the knowledge and skills to understand ice use and its effects, and how to assist clients who are using ice.